jtortorelli/cineaste-lume/src/people/inoue-yasuyuki.md

 Conceived of the "big pool" set during production of <i>Storm Over the Pacific</i> (1960) to accommodate a 1/50th scale set of Pearl Harbor.
-Rather than purchase the additional property required to reach the desired scale, Inoue and director Matsubayashi Shue scaled it down further to 1/66th.
+Rather than purchase the additional property required to reach the desired scale, Inoue and director Matsubayashi Shûe scaled it down further to 1/66th.
 The big pool would be used extensively in <i>kaiju eiga</i> until after <i>Godzilla: Final Wars</i> (2004) when it was dismantled.